Transfer: Frequently Asked Questions

 How Do I Determine Whether Or Not I Am A Transfer Student?

-Students who have completed at least a minimum of 12 hours at an accredited college or university after high school graduation or GED certification are considered transfer students.
+Students who have completed a minimum of 12 credit hours at an accredited college or university after high school graduation or GED certification are considered transfer students.

-While most Southwestern students are of traditional age and attend classes full-time, we have a small contingent of non-traditional students returning after a long absence from school or attending part time.
+While most Southwestern students are of traditional age and attend classes full-time, we have a small contingent of non-traditional students returning after a long absence from school or attending part-time.
 We recommend that non-traditional students apply after completing at least two semesters of full-time work at another college, with a grade point average of at least 3.0.
 We also have an increasing number of students returning after military service.
 We have created a page with more information regarding using your Military Benefits.
-You may also download a printable list of GI Bill and VA related questions.

-What Is The Maximum Number Of Hours I Can Transfer To Southwestern?
+What Is The Maximum Number Of Hours I Can Transfer?

-A student must take at least 64 hours and must complete at least 60% of the chosen major (and/or minor) at Southwestern in order to earn a degree from Southwestern University.
-Most transfer students need a minimum of 4 semesters worth of work to obtain a degree from Southwestern.
+There is not limit to the number of credits that can be transferred, however, a student must take at least 64 hours (2 years) and must complete at least 60% of the chosen major (and/or minor) in residence in order to earn a degree from Southwestern University.
+Most transfer students need a minimum of 5 semesters worth of coursework to obtain a degree from Southwestern.

 Is Campus Residency Required?

 At Southwestern, courses are taught primarily during the day, during working hours.
-Few night classes are offered.
+Very few night classes are offered.
 It is not possible for an undergraduate student to obtain a degree from Southwestern solely through the attendance of evening classes.
 Southwestern does not offer on-line courses.

 All non-technical/non-vocational courses from accredited colleges, in which a student has earned a C- or better, are eligible for transfer to Southwestern.
-If the course is found comparable to a course at Southwestern, an appropriate course number will be assigned in a transcript evaluation by the Registrar’s Office.
+If the course is found comparable to a course at Southwestern, an appropriate course number will be assigned in a transcript evaluation by the Records Office.
 Southwestern faculty members may be consulted for course compatibility and the applicant may be asked to submit course descriptions, syllabi and reading lists to complete the official transcript review.
-If a course is accepted for credit it will be counted as “transfer credit.”
+If a course is accepted for credit, it will be counted as “transfer credit.”
 No grade points for transfer courses will be calculated in the Southwestern University grade point average.
-Remedial coursework is not accepted.
-Here is a list of transferable classes with Texas Common Course Numbers.
+Remedial/developmental coursework is not accepted.

-How Do AP Courses Or CLEP Credits Transfer To Southwestern?
+How Do AP Courses Or CLEP Credits Transfer?

 In order to obtain credit for advanced placement examinations, transfer students are required to submit an official score report to Southwestern from the College Board.
-A score of 4 or 5 must be obtained on the AP exam in order to receive credit.
+A score of 4 or 5 must be obtained on the AP exam and a 5 or higher on the higher level IB exams in order to receive credit.

 Credits received for CLEP subject examinations while students are enrolled at other universities are usually treated like other transfer credits if they appear on official transcripts.

-May I Earn a Second Degree If I Already Have a Bachelor’s Degree?
+May I Earn a Second Degree If I Already Have a Bachelor’s?

 If I Have Previously Applied, How Do I Reactivate My Application?

-3. Official ACT/SAT scores (requirement met if listed on official high school transcript)
+3. Official ACT/SAT exam scores (requirement met if listed on official high school transcript)

 How Does Southwestern Address My Academic Ineligibility?